plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 When I had the aspiration to become a monastic, my family was not ready to receive the news.
 I felt sorry for myself and cried alone in my bed.
 While crying, I suddenly saw a figure with a glowing complexion who kindly said, “Rest assured, my child!”
 It calmed me down… Not long after that, I met Thay at a retreat in the Netherlands.
 Thay looked at me – maybe because I looked naive like a young student or a scout of a Buddhist youth group – and asked, “Do you want to be an engineer of Buddhism?”
 I thought to myself, “Huh?
 What’s an engineer of Buddhism?
 I don’t understand.”
 I looked confusedly at Thay, but the seed had been transmitted. *A seed that has lain deeply in the Earth for many years just smiles.*<span class="note">Adopted from the poem “Cuckoo Telephone” in <i>Call Me By My True Names</i> by Thich Nhat Hanh, 2022.</span>

-{% image "article2024/Done-Br.Phap Ung/Br.Phap Ung_e.jpg", "", "Fish Family after Ordination Ceremony in 1993" %}
+{% image "article2024/Done-Br.Phap Ung/Br.Phap Ung_e.jpg", "", "Fish family after the ordination ceremony in 1993" %}

 {% image "article2024/Done-Br.Phap Ung/Thay and Br.
 Phap Ung at Omega Institute in New York - 1996 PHOTO Simon Chaput.jpg", "", "Omega Institue, New York, 1996.<br/>Photo Courtesy: Simon Chaput" %}